Transparency

 How the approvals and delivery fit together

-This page should still make sense on its own, so the mint flow is described here as first approval, second approval, and finalize rather than only as QR labels.
+The public mint is complete, but the structure of the historical mint flow still matters for verification.
+It is summarized here as first approval, second approval, and finalize rather than only as QR labels.

 First approval: bind one wallet

-- The first CorePass approval is a wallet-binding signature for the current mint session.
+• The first CorePass approval binds one wallet to the current mint session.

 Second approval: send the mint call